Middleton HS staff member on leave after segregating students for a test by color of skin

 Training groups have been formed for staff to discuss racism in the district, Monogue says.
 Leaders from the student body and the community are encouraged to participant in the discussion of racism in Middleton-Cross Plains schools, according to Monogue.

-“We have significant work to do, and we need your help,” Monogue says.”If your children are experiencing these issues, encourage them to reach out to a trusted adult in our schools, or report these incidents using our ‘Stay Safe Speak Up,’” app located on the district's website.
+“We have significant work to do, and we need your help,” Monogue says.”If your children are experiencing these issues, encourage them to reach out to a trusted adult in our schools, or report these incidents using our ‘Stay Safe Speak Up,’” app

 Those messages will go right to district administrators, according to Monogue.